 What Is 3D Printing?

-Also known as additive manufacturing technology, 3D printing is a process of creating parts, one layer at a time.
-Although there are various forms of technology, the basic working of these remains the same.
+Also known as an “additive manufacturing technology,” 3D printing is the process of printing something part by part, one layer at a time.
+Although there are various kinds of 3D printers, they work the same way.

-For instance, in order to print objects, one must design 3D printer files which act as the blueprints of the 3D models.
-The printers create objects using the additive method using these files.
-And hence the name.
+For instance, to print objects, one must design 3D printer files that act as blueprints of the 3D models.
+The printer creates objects using the additive method, putting several files together, hence the process’s name.

-After printing, these 3D objects require some post-processing methods to enhance their looks and strength further.
+After printing, these 3D objects need to go through post-processing methods to enhance their look and strength.

 Did you know that 3D printing development dates back to the late 20th century?
 The first 3D printing process was invented by Charles Hull, who came up with stereolithography in 1984.
-However, for years, the process wasn’t even known to a lot of people.
-This was due to the patents that shuttered the technology’s reach to just a few handfuls of industries.
+However, for years, the process didn’t even become known to a lot of people.
+That was because the technology’s patents only covered a handful of industries.

-Later, after the expiry of these patents, additive manufacturing (AM) technology started intriguing consumers.
-To further its reach, another humble innovation was born, the Internet.
+After the technology’s patents expired, additive manufacturing (AM) technology started intriguing consumers.
+To further its reach, another humble innovation was born—the Internet.

-When looking at the current scenario, a few forms of 3D printing processes remain strictly within the walls of industries and professional applications.
-Thankfully, we can easily access most of these forms for simple use.
+At present, a few forms of 3D printing remain strictly within the walls of industries and professional applications.
+Thankfully, we can easily access most of these for simple use.
 For instance, using affordable Fused Deposition Modeling (FDM) 3D printers, users can create toys, miniatures, lamps, spare parts, and more.

-Not just that, stereolithography (SLA), only available for industrial use a few years back, is now accessible to consumers.
-Likewise, machines based on Carbon3D’s patented CLIP technology, such as Formlabs Form 2, which is from the SLA family, are becoming common among end-users too.
+Not just that, stereolithography that was only available for industrial use a few years back is now accessible to consumers.
+Likewise, machines based on Carbon3D’s patented CLIP technology, such as Formlabs Form 2, which stemmed off the stereolithography family, are becoming popular among end-users, too.

-Hence, we can deem that 3D printing is becoming common among more individuals over time.
-Already leaving the adoption lifecycle much behind, 3D printing is now progressing towards the early adopters’ phase through the innovation of consumer machines.
+All that said, we can deem that 3D printing has become mainstream.
+Already leaving the adoption life cycle behind, 3D printing has progressed toward the early adopter phase through the development of consumer machines.

-The Future of 3D Printing beyond 2021: What to Expect
+What Is the Future of 3D Printing Like?
+What Can We Expect Beyond 2021?

 Diversified 3D Printing Landscape

-The number of players present in the market of 3D printing is continuously increasing.
-Every year Formnext, i.e., the event attracting 3D printing presenters from all over the world, increases more and more exhibitors than its previous year.
-This means that newer companies enter the market as start-ups and spinoffs aiming at newer technologies than the existing ones.
+The number of players in the 3D printing market is continuously increasing.
+Every year, Formnext, an event that attracts 3D printing presenters from all over the world, grows bigger.
+More and more exhibitors join it year-on-year.
+That means new companies have been entering the market as startups or spinoffs, all aiming to release new products, such as:

-- Spectroplast, which aims to take huge leaps with silicone 3D printing.
+- Spectroplast, which aims to take huge strides in silicone 3D printing.

 - One-Click Metal is a developer of a low-cost laser powder bed fusion 3D printer.

-- Evolve Additive Solutions, which is a spinoff of Stratasys that has brought in an entirely new 3D printing process based on electrophotography.
+- Evolve Additive Solutions, a spinoff of Stratasys, which brought us an entirely new 3D printing process based on electrophotography.

-In the coming year, the number of companies is bound to grow even more, and so the current landscape of 3D printing will get even more diversified.
+In the coming years, the number of 3D printer manufacturers is bound to grow even more.
+As such, the current 3D printing landscape will diversify even more.

 3D Printing Software Evolution

 Software, on the other hand, has been a little out of the limelight lately.
-The complete responsibility of the end-part or functional prototype is on the 3D printing software.
-Since the 3D printing software is the key element for creating quality 3d printer files, it’s necessary that the software processing is simplified than what it is right now.
+A 3D printing application is entirely responsible for producing the functional prototype.
+Since it is a key element in creating quality 3d printer files, software processing has become simpler over time.

-And a classic example of this is how Jabil – a 3D printing material manufacturing giant, opened its Material Innovation center to ensure a decent range of materials is brought into place.
-On one side, manufacturers such as Jabil are putting in an end-to-end facility for developing and testing polymer 3D printing powders.
-On the other hand, major material producers like BASF and GKN Additive are converting themselves into solution producers.
+A classic example for this scenario is Jabil, a 3D printing materials manufacturing giant.
+It opened a materials innovation center to ensure that it produces a decent range of 3D printing materials.
+On one hand, manufacturers like Jabil are putting up end-to-end facilities to develop and test polymer 3D printing powders.
+On the other hand, major materials producers like BASF and GKN Additive are converting themselves into solutions producers.

 Growth in Composite 3D Printing

-- Applicable in aerospace, automotive, oil, gas as well as industrial goods.
+- Applicable in the aerospace, automotive, oil and gas, and industrial sectors

-When converted into parts or functional prototypes using 3D printing, composites streamline the technology and cut the manufacturing cost.
-Companies such as Fortify and Impossible Objects have already raised millions of dollars to fund Composite 3D printing technology to manufacture ambitious projects such as Bike Frames.
+When converted into parts or functional prototypes using 3D printing, composites streamline the process and cut down manufacturing costs.
+Companies like Fortify and Impossible Objects have already raised millions of dollars to fund composite 3D printing technology to manufacture ambitious projects, such as bike frames.

-Also, Desktop Metal has moved into the composite space by launching its Fiber 3D printers.
-Moreover, there have been many collaborations between hardware and material companies aimed at developing composite 3D printing.
+Desktop Metal also moved into the composite space by launching its Fiber 3D printers.
+There have also been many collaborations between hardware and materials companies that aim to develop composite 3D printing.

 Automated Post-Processing Will Become a Mandate

-Already in 2020, there were many efforts to convert the extremely painstaking manual post-processing to an automatic one.
-In 2021 and beyond, these efforts are bound to move forward with even greater force.
-Specifically, post-processing equipment manufacturers such as AMT, DyeMansion, and PostProcess Technologies are on the verge of automating support removal cleaning as well as coloring polymer-based 3D printed parts.
+As early as 2020, several efforts to convert the extremely painstaking manual post-processing stage into an automatic one have been made.
+From 2021 and beyond, these efforts are bound to move forward at even greater force.
+Specifically, post-processing equipment manufacturers like AMT, DyeMansion, and PostProcess Technologies are on the verge of automating support removal cleaning and coloring polymer-based 3D printed parts.

-Taking that and other factors into account, the post-processing equation should completely change by the end of next year or two.
-This will specifically help manufacturers in the field of 3D printing to decrease their overall production time.
+Taking that and other factors into account, the post-processing equation should completely change within a year or two.
+That will specifically help manufacturers in the field of 3D printing to decrease their overall production time.

 The coming years will lead to the industrialization of 3D printing.
-From 3D printing files to the resources bringing designs to reality will evolve to a bigger scale.
-We currently have injection molding or other specific manufacturing industries, and advancements are going to grow!
-The competitiveness will increase not only on the hardware side of it but also on the software side of it.
+From 3D printing files to the resources that turn designs into reality will evolve at a much bigger scale.
+We now have injection molding and other specific manufacturing industries, and advancements are going to grow even more.
+Market competitiveness will also increase not only on the hardware side but also on the software side of things.

-And like every other manufacturing technology’s expansion, 3D printing’s growth will drive us to associate it more and more with our everyday life.
-Which, in turn, would lead us to find more applications of the same.
+And like every other manufacturing technology’s expansion, 3D printing’s growth will drive us to associate it more and more with everyday life.
+That would lead us to find more applications for 3D printing.